pipe-cd/pipecd/docs/rfcs/0015-pipecd-plugin-arch-meta.md

 ### The protocol

 The protocol means to protocol used to connect between piped and its plugins.
-As at the starting point, we have 2 options
+As at the starting point, we had 2 options
 - WASM
 - gRPC